ThinhVu/death/README.md

 However, is that enough?

-There are many people, living to the age of eighty and ninety, living their whole life to boredom, always just wanting to be liberated.
-But when standing on the threshold of death, they want to live.
+There are many people, living to the age of eighty and ninety, always just wanting to be liberated.
+But when faced with death, they yearn for life.

 Have any regrets?
 Yes.

 We hear too many times the saying "born from dust, return to dust".

 I was not born of dust.
 I have a father and mother, brothers and sisters, people who love me, and there are a things that I loved too.

 Is it regretful when those things leave us one by one, or do we leave them?.